-A glazed door is simply a door made of the same material and of the same colour as your other doors, but it has a glass panel set into the face.
+A glazed door is simply a door made of the same material and colour as your other doors, but with a glass panel set into the face.
 It could be patterned or etched glass or it could be plain.
 Usually these cupboards are used as display units and will normally house your glasses and items you don't mind having on other people seeing.

-You can even choose to buy replacement glazed kitchen doors to replace two or four kitchen cupboards to give your kitchen a quick lift without having to do anything else.
+You can even choose to buy replacement glazed kitchen doors to replace two or four kitchen cupboards.
+This will give your kitchen a quick lift without having to do anything else.

 Where should I put my glazed kitchen door?